MuhammadRifat/backend-validation-express/README.md

 # backend-validation-express

 ##### Request data validation middleware using Joi for express in backend.
 This middleware allows you to validate req.body, req.query, req.params, req.headers.
-Also return the error message to the better format.
-##### Request data validation middleware using Joi for express in backend.
-This middleware allows you to validate req.body, req.query, req.params, req.headers.
-Also return the error message to the better format.
+Also return the error messages to the better format.

 ## Installation
 `npm install backend-validation-express`